ProjectLiminality/ProjectLiminalityMVP/README.md

-# Project Liminality: From Personal Knowledge Management to Collective Knowledge Gardening
+# The InterBrain: From Personal Knowledge Management to Collective Knowledge Gardening

 ## Introduction

-Project Liminality is an innovative knowledge gardening system that aims to revolutionize the way we collectively relate to our stories.
-It transcends the traditional "second brain" paradigm by introducing the concept of an "InteBrain" - a dynamic, relational approach to organizing knowledge as opposed to static, top-down categorization.
+The InterBrain is an innovative knowledge gardening system that aims to revolutionize the way we collectively relate to our ideas and stories.
+It transcends the traditional "Second Brain" paradigm, popularized by PKM tools like Obsidian, shifting to a dynamic, relational approach to organizing knowledge as opposed to static, top-down categorization.

+## Project Status & Roadmap

+> ⚡️ **Current Status:**
+The InterBrain is currently in its initial MVP phase, implemented as a standalone Electron/React desktop app.
+This implementation served as a rapid prototype to explore and validate core interaction patterns and ideas.

+> 🚧 **Next Step:**
+The project is now entering a transition phase: migrating from an Electron-based standalone app to a native **Obsidian Plugin**, preserving the React-based frontend while refactoring the backend logic for full integration into the Obsidian ecosystem.

+> 🌱 **Beyond the Plugin:**
+The InterBrain is designed as the foundation for a larger vision — **DreamOS** — a decentralized, AI-agent-powered operating system for collective sensemaking and human-computer symbiosis.
+DreamOS will evolve into its own repository once the core functionality stabilizes.

+> 💡 **Roadmap Overview:**
+1. ✅ Electron MVP (completed)
+2. 🔜 Obsidian Plugin implementation (in progress)
+3. 🪐 DreamOS system (future repository)

+A detailed technical and conceptual roadmap for the Obsidian plugin development can be found in [`ROADMAP.md`](./ROADMAP.md).

 ## Core Concepts